Dani-Gordon/CineMap-Client/README.md

 ## Challenges:

 - I worked on the NavBar for the better part of a day until I realized the Hamburger-React and Off-Canvas packages I had added to the project both had bugs and were not working as intended.
 I had to remove Off-canvas React Bootstrap and add code for a Sidebar, utilize state and Sass styling techniques to make the NavBar function in the desired way.

 ## Wins:

-- Admin only functionality
+- Admin only functionality.
 -	Finally getting the Navbar to slide out from the left hand side of the screen and not interfere with the app content.
 -	Ratings and likes for films that increase and decrease based on user input.
--	Edit and Delete functionality for User Reviews
+-	Edit and Delete functionality for User Reviews.

 # Future Improvements/Features
 ***